Hurricane Irma Track Has Made a Shift

 But we must caution: the models keep shifting, and we're still several days out.
 The tracks will almost inevitably shift again, which could mean that thinking will change again.

-Here are the two key possibilities News19 Hurricane Expert Jim Gandy still says there are a couple of possibilities.
+News19's Hurricane Expert Jim Gandy says a northward turn could have serious impacts here.

-"If it starts to turn early, and go up through Miami, and then start to turn north, then it comes to South Carolina as a hurricane and that would involved some evacuations along the South Carolina coast and could involve the possibility of seeing hurricane force winds or wind gusts here in the Midlands," he says.
+"If it turns north, then it comes to South Carolina as a hurricane and that would involved some evacuations along the South Carolina coast and could involve the possibility of seeing hurricane force winds or wind gusts here in the Midlands," he says.

-"The other scenario, which I think is more likely, is that it moves through the Florida Keys.
-And then you've got two scenarios to look at.
-One is it goes north there and cuts through the peninsula.
-That's a possibility.
-The other possibility is it goes just offshore the west coast of Florida and moves north.
-Either one of those is going to weaken it before it can get to the Midlands.

-"But it does present another problem for us.
-As it moves north to north Florida and South Georgia it puts us in the perfect position to possibly experience tornadoes much like we did in some of those storms in 2004."

 A Word of Warning: